bruceravel/demeter/documentation/Artemis/extended/dopants.rst

 ------------------------

 This section is adapted from text `posted by Scott Calvin
-<http://cars9.uchicago.edu/ifeffit/Doped>`__ to the Ifeffit Wiki and
+<http://cars9.uchicago.edu/ifeffit/Doped>`__ to the :demeter:`ifeffit`
-retains his voice.
+Wiki and retains his voice.

 For samples which are doped crystals, there are a couple of methods people have used.
-For purposes of this article, I'll consider cases where the dopant is substitutional as opposed to interstitial (maybe someone could edit this article to include that case?).
+For purposes of this article, I'll consider cases where the dopant is substitutional as opposed to interstitial.

 As an example of two methods, let's consider FeS\ :sub:`2` substitutionally doped with molybdenum.
 (I have no idea if such a